0x1d/drift-keeper/README.md

 > Keeper Bots in the Drift Protocol keep the protocol operational by performing automated actions as autonomous off-chain agents.
 Keepers are rewarded depending on the duties that they perform.

+This repository contains tools to build, run and monitor Keeper bots for Drift on Solana.

 More information:
 - https://github.com/drift-labs/keeper-bots-v2/
 - https://docs.drift.trade/keeper-bots